 The most important thing about Turkish coffee is foam (froth).

-It must have a good foam on top.
-Which is why any ingredients in traditional Turkish coffee are mixed together before it’s placed on the stove.
+It must have a good foam on top, which is why any ingredients in traditional Turkish coffee you mix before you place on the stove.

-Serve a Turkish coffee without proper foam is considered an insult.
+Serve a Turkish coffee without proper foam; you can consider it an insult.

-Traditionally, Turkish coffee is served in a small coffee cup and saucer with a couple of Delights pieces on the side.
+Traditionally, you serve Turkish coffee, a small coffee cup, and a saucer with a couple of Delights pieces on the side.

-A small glass of water is usually served with coffee to cleanse the palate afterward.
+You usually serve a small glass of water with the coffee to cleanse the palate afterward.

 How can you make this exotic creation from the comfort of home, then?

 To make a cup of Turkish coffee, take a heaped spoon of coffee for each cup.
 For a medium sweet coffee, add an equal measure of sugar.
 A sweet-toothed person needs a spoon and a half of sugar.